-Dr Sarah Fortune (Deputy chair)
+Dr Sarah Fortune (chair)

 Sarah is a consultant clinical psychologist and academic, with a strong interest in suicide prevention.
 Her research interests include the epidemiology of self-harm and suicide, treatment interventions and service provision for young people and their families/whānau.

 Sarah works clinically in the paediatric consultation liaison team at Kidz First Hospital, Counties Manukau DHB.
 She has also worked overseas as a lecturer in clinical psychology at the University of Leeds and is a post-doctoral Fellow at the University of Oxford She completed her PhD in psychology at the University of Auckland and her clinical training at University College Dublin.

 Professor Roger Mulder

 Roger is a Professor in the Department of Psychological Medicine at the University of Otago, Christchurch and works clinically in the Consult Liaison Service at Christchurch Hospital.
 Roger’s academic interests include personality disorders, mood disorders, genetics, neurobiology, suicide, substance abuse, psychiatric aspects of medical illness and history and cultural aspects of mental illness.
-He has published over 250 articles and book chapters.
+He has published over 300 articles and book chapters.
 He is Editor of the Personality and Mental Health, Associate Editor of the Australian and New Zealand Journal of Psychiatry and the New Zealand Medical Journal and serves on several editorial boards.
 He is Co-chair of the WPA Section on Personality Disorders.

-Tania Papali’i (Ngapuhi/Ngatai ki Tamaki)
+Tania Papali’i (Ngāpuhi, Ngāi Tai ki Tāmaki)

-With a background in health science, Tania has been working for Northland DHB for 10 years.
-In the last five years she’s been in the role of Programme Lead – Resilience (focusing on rangatahi with an outlook over suicide prevention including family harm) and has been at the centre of the multi-agency ‘Fusion’ work in Northland.
+With a background in health science, Tania has been working for Northland DHB for 12 years.
+In the last seven years she’s been in the role of Programme Lead – Suicide Prevention (focusing on rangatahi with an outlook over suicide prevention including family violence) and has been at the centre of the multi-agency ‘Fusion’ work in Northland.
 Tania is supportive of and promotes giving voice to whānau using key principals from a Māori paradigm, to reduce the persistently poorer outcomes for Māori.
 She works with whānau, key partners and communities with an intention for zero youth suicide across Te Tai Tokerau ki Muriwhenua.
 Tania is also an active member of Ngā Pou Arawhenua, the mortality review committees Maori Caucus.

 David is a DHB suicide prevention coordinator and is a highly experienced worker with the suicide prevention sector in Otautahi/Christchurch.